debug-sejal/Power-BI-Air-Pollution-Analysis-Dashboard/README.md

 * Supported public health awareness campaigns with data-driven evidence.

 ## 8. Screenshot
-This is How Dashboard looks like:
+This is How Dashboard looks like: Air Pollution.png